 Buildings, boundary wall, fences or other things that are constructed or installed in the site by human comes into manmade elements.
 Positioning of these structures should be taken into consideration like designing the landscape.

-Principles of landscape architecture:
+Principles of Landscape Architecture

-Not just elements, there are some principles to that influence designers to create more interesting, pleasing, and comfortable spaces.
+Not just elements, there are some principles that influence designers to create more interesting, pleasing, and comfortable spaces.
 These principles are the guidelines that are used by landscape architects in order to grab the viewers’ attention.

 The landscape of a site might have different parts but all the parts must have continuity to it.
 All the parts must symbolize unity and express their purpose in a single harmonious composition.
 The composition of the building and landscape should be on the same page.
 They should not tell a separate tale but a tale that unifies both of them together.

 The blend of various shapes and objects laid in the landscaping must be proportionate enough so that the visual effect creates a relationship among the objects.
-The harmonious proportion among the object gives a pleasing experience to the viewer’s eyes.
+The harmonious proportion of the object gives a pleasing experience to the viewer’s eyes.
 This proportion in landscaping is a must.